phlegx/money-currencylayer-bank/README.md

 # Expires rates if the expiration time is reached.
 mclb.expire_rates!

-# Return true if the expiration time is reached.
+# Returns true if the expiration time is reached.
 mclb.expired?

 # Get the API source url.